sigle/the-explorer-guild/README.md

 [An on-chain vote](https://app.sigle.io/sigleapp.id.blockstack/OSb5KPH8g1Ms-6vU7x1fe) to decide the destiny of the remaining explorers happened and resulted in the decision of [burning 7000 pieces](https://app.sigle.io/sigleapp.id.blockstack/BrdkUDZCvbbFoFHGx1DNu).

-The 7000 explorers will be owned by the museum contract and can't be transferred to anyone.
+The 7000 explorers are owned by the [burn contract](https://explorer.stacks.co/txid/SP2X0TZ59D5SZ8ACQ6YMCHHNR2ZN51Z32E2CJ173.the-explorer-guild-burn?chain=mainnet) and can't be transferred to anyone.